ainsleyrutterford/Hackintosh/README.md

 WiFi worked out of the box, ethernet didn't.
 Installed some updates and then neither worked.
 Installed [this driver](https://www.realtek.com/en/component/zoo/category/network-interface-controllers-10-100-1000m-gigabit-ethernet-pci-express-software) ("2.5G Ethernet LINUX driver r8125 for kernel up to 5.6" as suggested in the second answer [here](https://askubuntu.com/questions/1259947/cant-get-rtl8125b-working-on-20-04)) and ethernet worked.

 To get WiFi working again, installed `bcmwl-kernel-source` from `groovy` repos by following the first step in the first answer [here](https://askubuntu.com/questions/1305699/bcmwl-kernel-source-broken-on-kernel-5-8-0-34-generic).
-You need to download [this file](http://mirrors.kernel.org/ubuntu/pool/restricted/b/bcmwl/bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu7_amd64.deb) and install it via
+You need to download [this file](http://mirrors.kernel.org/ubuntu/pool/restricted/b/bcmwl/bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu7_amd64.deb) and install it via:

 ```
 sudo dpkg -i bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu7_amd64.deb